Kapranov/taxgig_2020/apps/chat/README.md

 - Improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)
 - Think to rename the websocket endpoint
 - Leave the chatroom when a ws handler terminate
-- Try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)
-- Leave the chatroom when a ws handler terminate
 - Handle multiple chat rooms
 - Expose a websocket endpoint to allow clients join a chatroom and receive messages